- Q1: What does The Children’s Trust typically fund?

 - Q9: What’s the best way to remain informed during the application process?

-Visit The Children's Trust website frequently for application updates and notifications; subscribe to The Children's Trust weekly provider bulletin; make note of all requirements and important dates and meetings outlined in the grant opportunity; and, if you have additional questions while working on your application, submit those in writing to the email address noted in the grant opportunity.
+Visit The Children's Trust website frequently for application updates and notifications; subscribe to our Weekly Provider Bulletin; make note of all requirements and important dates and meetings outlined in the grant opportunity; and, if you have additional questions while working on your application, submit those in writing to the email address noted in the grant opportunity.
 Answers to all submitted questions are posted regularly on The Trust website.

 - Q10: How are applications reviewed?